LeenAlHarash/LeenAlHarash/README.md

 - **Kotlin**: For modern, expressive programming, often used for Android app development.

 ## Learned framworks
-- Laravel: PHP framework used for the front-end & back-end for creating websites
+- **Laravel**: PHP framework used for the front-end & back-end for creating websites.
+- **Spring Boot**: A Java-based framework that simplifies the creation of production-ready back-end applications and APIs using the Spring ecosystem.
+- **Angular**: A front-end TypeScript framework used to build dynamic and responsive single-page web applications (SPAs).

 ## Other Skills
 - **Object-Oriented Programming (OOP)**: Experienced in applying OOP principles such as encapsulation, inheritance, and polymorphism.